“Exercise? Didn’t you hear me say my back (or neck)

 Richmond back pain.
 Back/Neck pain relief - whether because of Richmond spinal stenosis or a Richmond disc

-herniation whether it is in the back/neck only or extends
+herniation whether it is in the back/neck only or goes

 down the leg/arm and into the foot/hand - is possible by our joint